0EFB6/ballot-system/backend/smart-contract/BALLOT_ID.md

 Parliament:
 -   Area, no., state

-Last 14 digits are hash digits created from ic number
+Last 32 digits are uuid

 ## Custom number as identifier
 ### DUN